Screen Gems: Early years (1921–1933)

-Becoming Screen Gems (1933–1946)
+Becoming Screen Gems (1933–1942)

 The Charles Mintz studio became known as Screen Gems in 1933.
 The name was originally used in 1933, when Columbia Pictures acquired a stake in Charles Mintz's animation studio.
 The name was derived from an early Columbia Pictures slogan, "Gems of the Screen"; itself a takeoff on the song "Columbia, the Gem of the Ocean".
-In 1939, a short while before his death, after becoming indebted to Columbia, Mintz relinquished ownership of his studio and the Screen Gems name to Columbia to settle longstanding financial problems.

 Mintz was nominated for two Academy Awards for Best Short Subject.
-His first nomination was in 1935 for Holiday Land, and he was nominated again in 1938 for The Little Match Girl.
+His first nomination was in 1935 for Holiday Land, and he was nominated again in 1937 for The Little Match Girl.
+For about a decade, Charles Mintz produced Krazy Kat, Scrappy, and the Color Rhapsody animated short series Columbia Pictures.
+Also, between 1936 to 1940, several Color Rhapsody films were subcontracted to Ub Iwerks with the use of his own animation studio.